JesterTheMan/SiteStuff/README.md

 # Description

-Simple python script that acts as a multitool with commands on every command page you visit!
+Simple python script that acts as a multitool with a command input on every command page you visit!

 # Overview